-Formal Reporting by a Victim or Bystander (third party) Reporting to a College Official: When a report of an incident of sexual misconduct or violence is made by a student it when a report of an incident of sexual misconduct or violence is made by a student it will be investigated by Liz Gerber, the Title IX Coordinator or a deputy investigator.
+Formal Reporting by a Victim or Bystander (third party) Reporting to a College Official: When a report of an incident of sexual misconduct or violence is made by a student it will be investigated by Liz Gerber, the Title IX Coordinator or a deputy investigator.

+will be investigated by Liz Gerber, the Title IX Coordinator or a deputy investigator.
 Reports of incidents by College employees may be made to the Title IX Coordinator or filed electronically.
 If the Title IX Coordinator is the offending person, reports may be made to the Director of Adult Education (investigator) or the Associate Vice President of Human Resources (investigator) who will investigate the complaint.
 Incidents can be reported in the following ways: